AriaFallah/WebpackTutorial/part1/README.md

 ## Contributing

 I will gladly accept any and all contributions/corrections.
-Before filing an issue/opening a pull request just make sure to include some *objective* reason why you think the change is necessary.
+If you have any questions, feel free to leave them as issues.
+If I made mistakes, please point them out.
+Finally, if you feel that I left anything out, or could have explained something better make sure to leave an issue or make a pull request.

 ## Table of Contents